airhdl/spi-to-axi-bridge/README.md

 | 2    | 1 | 0 | Idle clock level is `1`, data captured on leading (falling) clock edge. |
 | 3    | 1 | 1 | Idle clock level is `0`, data captured on leading (falling) clock edge. |

+Notes:

-All SPI bytes are transferred MSB-first.
+* All SPI bytes are transferred MSB-first.

-The SPI mode is configured statically using the component's `SPI_MODE` generic parameter.
+* The SPI mode is configured statically using the component's `SPI_CPOL` and `SPI_CPHA` generic parameters.

 ## SPI Transactions